mathoudebine/turing-smart-screen-python/README.md

 ## Getting started
 _Python knowledges recommended._
 Download the `main.py` file from this project
-Download and install latest Python 3.x for your OS: https://www.python.org/downloads/
+Download and install latest Python 3.x (min.
+3.7) for your OS: https://www.python.org/downloads/
 Plug your Turing display to your computer (install the drivers if on Windows)
 Open the `main.py` file and edit the [`COM_PORT`](https://github.com/mathoudebine/turing-smart-screen-python/blob/deb0a60b772f2c5acef377f13b959632ca649f9f/main.py#L15)  variable to the port used by the display
 Open a terminal and run `python3 main.py` or `py -3 main.py` depending on your OS